Notice of Team Name for a Broker's License

 Before a broker or sales agent sponsored by the broker can represent both the buyer and seller in a transaction, all of the following steps must occur:

 Under Rules 535.154 and 535.155 (effective May 15, 2018), an advertisement is defined as “any form of communication by or on behalf of a license holder designed to attract the public to use real estate brokerage services and includes, but is not limited to, all publications, brochures, radio or television broadcasts, all electronic media including email, text messages, social media, the Internet, business stationery, business cards, displays, signs and billboards."
 An advertisement does not include a communication from a license holder to the license holder's current client.

 Yes and yes.
 You must also provide the client with the TREC Disclosure of Relationship with Residential Service Company form (RSC-2).

 Yes.
-Although this is no longer mandatory, it may still be placed on a sign.
+Although this is not mandatory, it may still be placed on a sign.